Komodo/dita/README.md

 dita
 ====

-Support for autocompletion in DITA files
+Komodo extension to support for autocompletion in DITA files.

+Includes new file templates for common DITA file types.